 Goalkeeping Legend Manuel Neuer Signs as Hisense UEFA EURO 2024™ Brand Ambassador for its 'BEYOND GLORY' Campaign

-QINGDAO, China, April 15, 2024 /PRNewswire/ -- Global home appliance corporation Hisense launched its 'BEYOND GLORY' UEFA EURO 2024™ campaign today with the 'signing' of Germany's World Cup winning goalkeeper and captain of Bundesliga's FC Bayern Munich, Manuel Neuer.
+DUBAI, United Arab Emirates, April 17, 2024 /PRNewswire/ -- Global home appliance corporation Hisense launched its 'BEYOND GLORY' UEFA EURO 2024™ campaign today with the 'signing' of Germany's World Cup winning goalkeeper and captain of Bundesliga's FC Bayern Munich, Manuel Neuer.

 The German international, a FIFA World Cup winner alongside his 11 Bundesliga crowns, joins Hisense as its official campaign Ambassador.
 The 'BEYOND GLORY' campaign celebrates the relentless pursuit of excellence shared by professional footballers aiming for EURO honors and Hisense's commitment to pushing boundaries in the home appliance industry.